Please provide your zip code to see plans in your area.

 When only one spouse needs Medicaid, the income limit for single applicants is used – and only the applicant’s income is counted.

 However, this income limit doesn’t mean an applicant can keep all of their income up to the limit.
-Nursing home enrollees must pay nearly their entire income toward their care, other than a small personal needs allowance (of $50 in 2020) and money to pay for health insurance premiums (such as Medicare Part B and Medigap).
+Nursing home enrollees must pay nearly their entire income toward their care, other than a small personal needs allowance (of $50) and money to pay for health insurance premiums (such as Medicare Part B and Medigap).

 Every state’s Medicaid program covers community-based LTSS services.
 These services are called Home and Community-Based Services (HCBS) waivers because recipients continue living in the community.